hamsburger/Sayari_Data_Task/README.md

 Data quality problems won't be explored in detail in README, but here are the general issues that were found and resolved:
 - Additional **OWNERS** field needs to be processed from initially expected graph fields: **OWNER_NAME, COMMERCIAL_REGISTERED_AGENT, OR REGISTERED_AGENT.** Recall this issue was only discovered with the help of web crawling logging. *Solution*: rewrite code to add OWNERS field **AND** subsequent dictionaries in drawer that has "" empty string label to the resulting network graph.
 - POST request for companies whose titles start with X return some companies whose title do not start with X. *Solution:* filter for company titles using string operations (startswith).
 - Multiple owner names delimited by commas under OWNER_NAME field in drawer.
-Only happens for company Xtravagant Elegance with SOS CONTROL ID# of 5852807. *Solution:* No solution to fix this yet, maybe the owner could have multiple names.
-Better contact stakeholders for this.
+Only one data record when this happens: Company Xtravagant Elegance with SOS CONTROL ID# of 5852807. *Solution:* No solution how to resolve owner name with seeming multiple names yet.
+I need to understand the data better.

 Even though these issues are considered resolved for now, it's important to have good code design and stay alert of future problems.